microsoft/AzureAppForMicrosoftTeams/Documentation.md

 ## Private preview terms and condition
 PREVIEWS ARE PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM THE SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
 Previews may not be covered by customer support.We may change or discontinue Previews at any time without notice.
 We also may choose not to release a Preview into "General Availability".
-For more details [refer](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/)
+Refer [this](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/) for more details.